Estimated reading time: 4 minutes

 Some plant varieties you must try and avoid if you are a pet owner are:

-Daffodil – it’s not only the bulbs that we need to be wary of; if daffodil flowers are eaten, your dog may become ill.
-Symptoms include changes to heart rate, fits, collapse or appearing wobbly or sleepy.
+It’s not only the bulbs that we need to be wary of; if daffodil flowers are eaten, your dog may become ill.
+Symptoms include changes in heart rate, fits, collapse or appearing wobbly or sleepy.
+Read our article on Daffodils

-Fungi – although not many of us will grow mushrooms in the garden, on our dog walks.
+Although not many of us will grow mushrooms in the garden, on our dog walks.
 It’s quite common to come across fungi, and while some species are edible, others are very toxic.
-If poisonous varieties are eaten, symptoms may arise within a speedy ten minutes, vomit or blood in the stools, fits or hallucinations.
+If poisonous varieties are eaten, symptoms may arise within ten minutes, vomit or blood in the stools, fits or hallucinations.
 If possible, take a sample of the affecting mushroom along to the Vet’s to help them to identify the species and treat your dog accordingly.

 Other garden items that could potentially poison or cause illness to your pet are: